 Knowing that the MnDNR was not in a position to acquire it at that time, P&TC began the process of acquiring the land itself and closed in May 2017.

 The building, while not fully finished inside, was built circa 2014 by a previous owner.
 The design is intended to reflect the look of a historic Mill that was located nearby.
-The floor level has been used for storage of tractors and large machinery that were used for prairie restoration work.
+The floor level has been used to store tractors and large machinery used for prairie restoration work.

 The MnDNR is in the process of determining its ultimate use or potential removal.